arangodb/arangodb-java-driver/docs/v7_detailed_changes.md

 </dependencyManagement>
 ```

-The module `http-protocol` has transitive dependency on `io.vertx:vertx-web-client:4.3.5`.
+The module `http-protocol` has transitive dependency on `io.vertx:vertx-web-client:4.3.5`, which in turn depends on
+packages from `io.netty`.

 If these dependency requirements cannot be satisfied, you might need to use the
 [shaded version](#arangodb-java-driver-shaded) of this driver, which bundles together all modules with relocated
 external dependencies.

 The dependency on `com.arangodb:velocypack` has been removed from core module and is now only used
-by `com.arangodb:vst-protocol` and `com.arangodb:jackson-serde-vpack`.
+by `com.arangodb:vst-protocol` and `com.arangodb:jackson-serde-vpack`, thus only for `VST` protocol or `VPACK` content
+type.

-## User Data Types
+## User Data

-Before version `7.0` the driver always parsed raw strings as JSON, but unfortunately this does not allow distinguishing
+Before version `7.0` the driver always parsed raw strings as JSON, but unfortunately this does not allow to distinguish
-the case when the intent is to use the raw string as such, without parsing it.
-Since version `7.0`, strings are not
+it from the case when the intent is to use the raw string as such, without parsing it.
+Since version `7.0`, strings are
-interpreted as JSON anymore.
-To represent user data as raw JSON, the wrapper class `RawJson` has been added:
+not interpreted as JSON anymore.
+To represent user data as raw JSON, the wrapper class `com.arangodb.util.RawJson` has
+been added:

 ```java
 RawJson rawJsonIn = RawJson.of("""